wb2osz/direwolf/README.md

 ![](fx25.png)

+Version 1.7 adds [IL2P](https://en.wikipedia.org/wiki/Improved_Layer_2_Protocol), a different method of FEC with less overhead.

-Dire Wolf is a modern software replacement for the old 1980's style TNC built with special hardware.
+### Dire Wolf is a modern software replacement for the old 1980's style TNC built with special hardware. ###

 Without any additional software, it can perform as: